A Scooter for Taller and Heavier Riders | Q+A with Toby Olubi

 Swifty: Do you think scooting can help people move towards more active travel?
 Such as replacing car journeys for commuting or running errands.

 Toby: Living in London, the scooter allows me to cut through traffic, ride on the pavements and take short cuts through parks.
-A scooter can also be used in addition to other public transport.
+A scooter for tall riders can also be used in addition to other public transport.
 This way you can switch between modes cutting down travel time immensely.
 I’m also based in a rural area in Gloucester where public transport is intermittent.
-Having the scooter makes it so much easier to get to training and also doubles up as a warm up.
+Having a scooter for taller riders makes it so much easier to get to training and also doubles up as a warm up.

 Swifty: What about using a scooter when suffering from injuries?